tulane-cmps6610-fall-2025/problem-set-04-arturoAltamirano/answers.md

 We essentially reduce our search space with every coin selection, cutting our dollars remaining value to be filled in increments.
 Therefor our work must be logarithmic in proportion to this sizes of our coins values.

-Essentially, however much our coins are worth will enable us to fill our dollar faster or slower.
+However much our coins are worth will enable us to fill our dollar faster or slower.

 span = O(n)

-We need to check all of our coin values at the very least, even with memoization to store calculations.
+We need to check all of our coin values at the very least.

 - **4a.**